Home Vancouver Events Calendar Festivals and Events in Vancouver in 2025 Vancouver’s FVDED in the Park Music Festival

 Pronounced “Faded,” the annual FVDED two-day series of concerts takes place in the summer.
 This popular urban music festival has attracted over 40,000 music lovers in the past.
 Major headliners in previous years have included the Chainsmokers, Marshmello, Wiz Khalifa, Future, Kygo, Khalid and Zedd.

-In 2024, FVDED in the Park runs on the Friday and Saturday of July 5th and 6th.
-Headliners at this year’s event include Swedish House Mafia and Kx5 (deadmau5 and Kaskade).
-FVDED is a music festival that attracts younger adults who like this style of music.
+Last year FVDED in the Park ran on the Friday and Saturday of July 5th and 6th.
+Headliners included Swedish House Mafia and Kx5 (deadmau5 and Kaskade).
+FVDED is a music festival primarily geared towards younger adults.

 Holland Park at FVDED